What-Causes-Hormonal-Imbalance-in-Women

 What about Testosterone

-Testosterone is often associated with men but it is very important for women too, in the right amount.
 Too little can lead to low libido and low energy while too much will deplete progesterone, lead to increased weight, acne or facial hair, this is often associated with the polycystic ovarian syndrome (PCOS).
-This is another reason why testing your hormones is beneficial because it is important to know exactly what is causing the problem before you can effectively start treating it.

 Testing Hormone Function

 Testing your hormones can be done with a blood test through your GP, but often they are reluctant to do hormone tests and just put hormonal imbalances down to being part of life, or they only do limited tests.
-I test the sex hormones and adrenal hormones through a new test called the DUTCH hormone test, this is a new test and the most detailed way to test all aspects of the adrenal and sex hormones.

 Extensive thyroid testing is also available which measures all aspects of thyroid health, including TSH, T3, T4, reverse T3, thyroid antibodies and thyroid receptor antibodies.
 All tests are available throughout Australia, North America and the U.K/ Europe, email me at michael@planetnaturopath.com to find out more information, all the tests include a consultation to go through the results and work out a treatment plan.